-15 minutes: Gravity, tension, and compression in structures
+20 minutes: Gravity, tension, compression and shape in structures

 Students are introduced to how shapes, and the forces of tension and compression, are used to strengthen structures and overcome the force of gravity.